cassidoo/HTML-CSS-Tutorial/README.md

 Gosh you're good at this.
 Go eat a cookie.

+[Pausing here for cookie break]

+Now, let's talk about IDs.
+They are just like classes.
+Done.

+LOLJK THEY'RE DIFFERENT.
+But not by a lot!
+So, the only real difference between classes and IDs is that you can only have one of each ID.
+So, for example, if you have a special paragraph that you only want to style once, then you can stick in there the `id` attribute like so:

+	<p id="special">This is so special that I want it uniquely styled forever.</p>

+When you want to style your IDs, you put a hashtag `#` before it in your CSS, like so:

+	#special
+	{

+	}

+Remember:  You can only use an ID once.
+IDs are more helpful when you're controlling the element with Javascript, not styling, but we'll talk about that later.

 ## Wut
 That's right, I haven't written the whole tutorial yet.
 Be patient.
 I have to get my ducks in order so I can astound your face.